 Remember when we mentioned PR pros at the Director level?
 They’ll need to wear a myriad of management hats, often juggling freelance content creators, graphic designers, specialized communications consultants, and PR agencies.
 For big, global brands, this may include managing multiple PR agencies responsible for earned media and opportunities in different countries across the globe.

 19. Data Journalism

 Data journalism entails gathering internally curated data and turning that information into marketable stories, whether that’s earned media pitches or brand-published content.
-Today’s PR pro is expected to be able to work hand-in-hand with a data scientist to transform data points into content that will pique interest with prospective customers or entice journalists to ask for more.
+Today, the PR pro must collaborate closely with a data scientist to convert data points into compelling content that captures the attention of potential customers or sparks curiosity in journalists.

 20. Trend Spotting

 PR pros have always had their finger on the pulse of what’s trending in the media.
-But now, they are also expected to spot trends even before niche stories break, ensuring that their companies get ahead of the curve before a news topic skyrockets.
+But now, companies also expect them to spot trends even before niche stories break, so they can ensure that their companies get ahead of the curve before a news topic skyrockets.
 Additionally, the news cycle continues to get shorter, so it’s even more important to spot trends and capitalize on them before they are old news.
 Astute social listening and leveraging the power of media monitoring software that allows you to discover and study trends can help in accomplishing this.